mdiener87/diener-tech/content/blog/return-of-the-notes.md

   max-height="500px">
 </BlogImage>

+### Chaos Ensues in Notion

 Notion would ignore all directories within the uploaded zip, and flatten the end result into one mega page.
 Worse yet, it would stubbornly refuse to apply any kind of sort order to the imported pages.
 I tried everything here.
 I added numerical precursors to each file.
 I tried using the Notion AI to sort the imported pages (it could only make a new list of page names in alphabetical order - not sort the pages themselves).
 Nothing worked.
 Any import via zip would have Notion just randomly deposit pages all over the place.

 I could upload each subdir in turn, which would minimize the chaos to at least related files.
 However, the idea of re-enacting the quick sort algorithm by hand, dragging each imported page up and down to sort them, tired me.
 I guess I could count this as "Mission Accomplished".
 Sort of like shoving all your socks into the drawer without trying to match the pairs, this note-keeping laundry could be considered "finished".
 But I've come too far.
 I've scripted too much.
 There *had* to be a way to get these notes into Notion, whilst preserving their organizational directory and alphabetical sort order.

+### API to the Rescue

 So, I got back to scripting.
 With the help of Claude, we quickly spun up a new capability in gkeep-to-notion.
-Utilizing the Notion public API, a new NodeJS project was built to upload the files directly into a new Notion database - **notion-importer**.
+To overcome Notion’s lack of native sorting, I decided to directly interface with Notion’s public API.
+This would let me upload notes individually, preserving their original sorting.
+A new NodeJS project was built to upload the files directly into a Notion database - **notion-importer**.
 This would give programmatic control over the final destination of each note.
 The socks would be matched, and neatly put away.

 Honestly, this is a cool demonstration of what generative AI can do for you.
 Writing a small node program to find specific files in a directory, and upload them to an API one-by-one, is not a particularly hard or novel task.
 This is web programming 102.
 If I were to do this by hand, it would probably represent a few hours of work.
 I'd need to look up the various APIs, get their exact syntax particulars down, and then test it out.
 With Claude and a well-formatted prompt, this became a 5 minute endeavor to add the capability to my existing project.

 With notion-importer in hand, I let it rip.
 Uploading the files one-by-one via the API was considerably slower than the native zip importer, but I was in no rush.
-The program merrily did it's thing, and twenty minutes later, my notes had arrived:
+The program merrily did its thing, and twenty minutes later, my notes had arrived:

 <BlogImage
   src="upload-complete.png"